 Too much information?
 Maybe.
 But it’s definitively inspiring.

 Another source of personal inspiration comes from a guy on Twitter: Keijiro Takahashi.
 This Japanese programmer does several mini-tools for himself but publishes everything on GitHub with minimalist licenses like MIT.

 In contrast, I was checking my LinkedIn the other day when I decided to share my GitLab and GitHub accounts.
 There are so many projects over there. #ButNot.
 Most, almost all, were private!
 Many game prototypes, and small side projects.
 All locked.
 Some are live backups since are not been updated for ages.
 So I decided to do a couple of things:

 - Open some of the closed projects

 - Git-fy some of my personal and professional projects

 - Documentation as code for my new company

-The first is pretty straight.
+The first is pretty straightforward.
 Mostly checking a box.
-Sometimes adding a small README or LICENSE files.
+Sometimes adding small README or LICENSE files.
 Few times making real changes.

 The second is a new mindset: I have dozens of small projects, from games to personal scripts, that I’ve never used git to track changes.
-But not only I could get better control of it, but also I could share with the world.
-You will see more and more projects popping up in my Gitlab account page.
+But not only I could get better control of it, but also I could share it with the world.
+You will see more and more projects popping up on my GitLab account page.

-The third, follow partially Gitlab’s way.
-I’m considering in documenting most of the processes in git-like wikis.
-It will not only good sharing the knowledge with other employees and partners.
+The third, follow partially GitLab’s way.
+I’m considering documenting most of the processes in git-like wikis.
+It will not only be good to share the knowledge with other employees and partners.
 It’s also good for tracking the business decisions that changed these processes.
 A rather clever approach.